Slappy and the Stinkers: Plot

 The next day, the Stinkers take Slappy with them to the beach so they can set him free, but Slappy refuses to leave.
 The kids discover there was an orca (which they assume is Willy from Free Willy) swimming nearby and that's why Slappy didn't want to go in the water since orcas eat sea lions.
 Sonny decides they should return Slappy to the aquarium, but they have to first attend a festival at Dartmoor.
 Roy tries to dispose of Slappy which causes the festival attractions to get ruined.
 Assuming this was caused by the Stinkers, Mr. Brinway expels them.
-The Stinkers discover that Boccoli kidnapped Slappy, which prompts the kids to set off on a rescue mission.
+Boccoli captures Slappy and lies to the kids, saying that he is returning Slappy to the aquarium.
+When the real aquarium workers show up to get Slappy, they reveal the truth about Boccoli.
+Unfortunately, the aquarium workers do not have the time, money, or resources to rescue Slappy.
+The Stinkers decide to rescue Slappy themselves, using Roy's tools to aid them.

 The group locates Boccoli's hideout and disposes of him by squirting him with water, blowing sawdust onto his body and shooting him with Roy's gopher bomb gun.
 After saving Slappy, the Stinkers get chased by Boccoli.
 Mr. Brinway and the class go on a hiking field trip to look at birds, which gets interrupted when the Stinkers crash through and Mr. Brinway becomes part of the getaway.
-After being chased to a log flume, the Stinkers and Mr. Brinway escape Boccoli by going down it; Boccoli tries to drown the group by turning on the flume, but the water is blocked by a beaver's nest and once he removes it, a beaver bites him and the water splashes him, causing him to slide down the spillway.
+After being chased to a log flume, the Stinkers and Mr. Brinway escape Boccoli by going down it; Boccoli tries to drown the group by turning on the flume, but the water is blocked by a beaver's dam and once he removes it, a beaver bites him and the water splashes him, causing him to slide down the spillway.
 The Stinkers, Slappy and Mr. Brinway safely land into the lake below, whereas Boccoli falls onto a floating log.
 Roy, who is also the school bus driver, ties a rope around Boccoli.
 Slappy is returned to the aquarium, Mr. Brinway withdraws the Stinkers' expulsion and they become heroes.